rvn40/ansible-gce-nodes/README.md

 ### Note

 > Just in case you need the example of ansible script for build the vpc, subnetworks, and firewall rules can be found [here](https://github.com/rvn40/ansible-gce-network-simple).
+In order to help you use this ansible scritps easier it's strongly recommended to use pre-built gce image as well which you had configure with python3, pip3, dnf, gcloud-sdk, and all your necesarry packages in advance.
+Then, you can change 'image' key (like shown on the picture above) in the vars file with your pre-built image.
+So, you don't have to run 'preconfiguration_rancher.yml' playbook.

 # Requirements